OWASP/Go-SCP/src/error-handling-logging/logging.md

 Logging
 =======

-Logging should always be handled by the application and should not rely on server configuration.
+Logging should always be handled by the application and should not rely on a server configuration.

 All logging should be implemented by a master routine on a trusted system, and